juji-io/docs/docs/reference.md

   :ad-lib [ad-lib1 ad-lib2]
   :session-duration-max 30 ; in minutes
-  :min-response-time 2000 ; after user hit Enter key, the minimal system wait time before responding, in milliseconds :turn-pace 5 ; when there is no user input, the interval between system's proactive attempts to say something, in seconds :typing-allowance 10 ; when user is typing, how long the system allows the user to pause before trying to respond to previous user input, in seconds })
+  :min-response-time 2000 ; after user hit Enter key, the minimal system wait time before responding, in milliseconds :between-response-delay ; when REP have multiple sentences to say in one turn, the deblay between the sentences :turn-pace 5 ; when there is no user input, the interval between system's proactive attempts to say something, in seconds :typing-allowance 10 ; when user is typing, how long the system allows the user to pause before trying to respond to previous user input, in seconds })
 ```